Coronavirus notice: We are providing an uninterrupted service to our customers

 A rapid action plan

-The Money Laundering Officer’s Practical Handbook is an indispensable guide to implementing a robust compliance regime within the current regulatory environment:
+The Money Laundering Officer’s Practical Handbook is an indispensable guide to implementing a robust compliance regime within the latest regulatory environment:

-The Handbook sets out a straightforward ten step route to compliance.
-Each step includes a concise action plan, with sample policies, controls and procedures, supplemented with clear and comprehensive guidance notes:
+The Handbook sets out a straightforward ten-step route to compliance.
+Each step includes a concise action plan, with sample policies, controls and procedures, supplemented with clear and authoritative guidance:

 -